Info-Commit: Information-Theoretic Polynomial Commitment: Introduction

 Another relevant concept is zero-knowledge verifiable computation \cite{parno2013pinocchio} and zero-knowledge arguments of knowledge \cite{groth2016size,ben2019aurora,wu2018dizk,sasson2014zerocash}.
-Such algorithms enable a verifier and a prover to interact in order to compute $f(v,u)$ where $f$ is a publicly known function, $v$ is the input of the verifier and $u$ is the private input of the prover.
+Such algorithms enable a verifier and a prover to interact to compute $f(v,u)$, where $f$ is a publicly known function, $v$ is the input of the verifier and $u$ is the private input of the prover.
 The verifier will not learn anything about $u$ except for what is implied through $f(v,u)$.
 Furthermore, the verifier will be convinced that there exists some $u$ known to the prover such that the computed value corresponds to $f(v,u)$.
-For instance, $f$ could correspond to a Rank-1 Constraint System (R1CS) \cite{wu2018dizk}, $v$ a public input, and $u$ a private witness such that $(v,u)$ satisfies all the quadratic constraints of the R1CS.
 In the context of polynomial evaluation, $v$ could be the input to the polynomial, $u$ the coefficients of the polynomial, and $f$ an operator that maps $(v,u)$ to the evaluation of the polynomial.
-Unfortunately, this approach does not provide any binding guarantees, as the prover may change his polynomial for every input.
+Unfortunately, this approach does not provide any binding guarantees, as the prover may change the polynomial for every input.

-Other related notions in the literature are oblivious polynomial evaluation \cite{naor2006oblivious,hazay2018oblivious,tassa2013oblivious} which guarantees the privacy of both parties in a semi-honest setting, and verifiable computation \cite{gennaro2010non,fiore2012publicly,sahraei2019interpol} which guarantees efficient verifiability but generally ignores the privacy of the prover.
+Other related notions in the literature are oblivious polynomial evaluation \cite{naor2006oblivious,hazay2018oblivious,tassa2013oblivious,tonicelli2015information} which guarantees the privacy of both parties in a semi-honest setting, and verifiable computation \cite{gennaro2010non,fiore2012publicly,sahraei2019interpol,sahraei2021interactive} which guarantees efficient verifiability, but generally ignores the privacy of the prover. \name, however, jointly ensures privacy of the prover and efficient verifiability.